LoanLink/coding-challenges/README.md

 #### Your Challenge README
+Documentation will be a primary evaluation criteria.
 Include the following in your README:

 - A description of the problem and solution.
 - The reasoning behind your technical decisions: trade-offs you might have made, anything you left out, or what you might do differently if you had additional time.